atesin/docs/README.md

 # docs
-documentation about my projects and personal stuff, check the license before copy or modify
+documentation and notes about my projects and personal stuff, check the license before copy or modify